 However, others complain about high APRs and annual fees, as well as no credit increases.
 Some customers were unhappy with how long it took them to actually get the card after they’d completed the required forms — with many saying it took over two months to receive the card in the mail.
 There are also multiple reports of poor customer service — whether it’s calling them to ask when they’ll receive their card, or having an issue closing their account down.
 You should also be wary of getting billed for extra charges, with one reviewer stating they were charged an over-limit fee even though they never signed up for the over-limit coverage.

 The Genesis FS Card Services, Milestone Mastercard®‘s card issuer, is rated A- by the Better Business Bureau (BBB) where it’s been accredited since 2014.
 As of October 2020, more than 300 complaints have been resolved out of 1,000.

 - Make on-time payments each month.
 Pay your bill every month online, or sign up for automatic payments.

 - Avoid late and returned payment fees.
 Try to pay your bill on time in order to avoid late and returned payment fees that could be as high as $40, as well as potentially having your APR increased to a fixed .

 - Customer service.
 If you have any questions about your bill, contact the customer service department seven days a week by calling 1-866-453-2636 from 6 a.m. to 6 p.m.
 Pacific time.

-If you have poor credit and have found it hard to get approved for other credit cards, then the Milestone Gold Mastercard may be an option for you.
+If you have less than perfect credit and have found it hard to get other credit cards, then the Milestone Mastercard® may be an option for you.
 However, with an annual fee, high APR and expensive late and returned payment fees, this credit card could easily become more money than it’s worth.
-Also keep in mind that customers have sited being stuck with its original minimum credit limit of just $300 and have complained about poor customer service, too.
+Also keep in mind that customers have cited being stuck with its original minimum credit limit of just $300 and have complained about poor customer service, too.
 As always, you should consider your different options and your financial situation before you choose a credit card.Back to top